 Know More About Sildenafil Interactions

-Sildenafil is a medication used to treat Erectile Dysfunction in males.
+Sildenafil is a medication used to treat Erectile Dysfunction (ED), the inability to get or maintain an erection when sexually stimulated.

-These medications block an enzyme known as PDE5 from obstructing blood flow to the penis.
+These medications block an enzyme known as PDE5 from obstructing blood flow to the penis, thus, boosting the erectile response.

 However, various Sildenafil interactions have been discovered, which can hinder the pill’s capacity to function correctly.